nguyentantai21042004/smap-speech-to-text/k8s/README.md

 # Kubernetes Deployment Guide

-This directory contains Kubernetes manifests for deploying the SMAP Speech-to-Text API with **production-ready chunking support**.
+This directory contains Kubernetes manifests for deploying the Speech-to-Text API with **production-ready chunking support**.

 ## Prerequisites